timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT.md

 #### (a) Allotments to States
 * #### (1) Amount
   * #### (A) In general
-    * For the purpose described in subsection (b), subject to the succeeding provisions of this section, for each of fiscal years 2010 through 2019 and for the period beginning October 1, 2019, and ending May 22, 2020, the Secretary shall allot to each State an amount equal to the product of—
+    * For the purpose described in subsection (b), subject to the succeeding provisions of this section, for each of fiscal years 2010 through 2023, the Secretary shall allot to each State an amount equal to the product of—

-      * (i) the amount appropriated under subsection (f) for the fiscal year or period and available for allotments to States after the application of subsection (c); and
+      * (i) the amount appropriated under subsection (f) for the fiscal year and available for allotments to States after the application of subsection (c); and

       * (ii) the State youth population percentage determined under paragraph (2).

   * #### (B) Minimum allotment
     * #### (i) In general
       * Each State allotment under this paragraph for a fiscal year shall be at least $250,000.
-The previous sentence shall not apply with respect to State allotments under this paragraph for the period beginning October 1, 2019, and ending May 22, 2020.

     * #### (ii) Pro rata adjustments
       * The Secretary shall adjust on a pro rata basis the amount of the State allotments determined under this paragraph for a fiscal year to the extent necessary to comply with clause (i).

   * #### (C) Application required to access allotments
     * #### (i) In general
-      * A State shall not be paid from its allotment for a fiscal year or the period described in subparagraph (A) unless the State submits an application to the Secretary for the fiscal year or period and the Secretary approves the application (or requires changes to the application that the State satisfies) and meets such additional requirements as the Secretary may specify.
+      * A State shall not be paid from its allotment for a fiscal year unless the State submits an application to the Secretary for the fiscal year and the Secretary approves the application (or requires changes to the application that the State satisfies) and meets such additional requirements as the Secretary may specify.

     * #### (ii) Requirements
       * The State application shall contain an assurance that the State has complied with the requirements of this section in preparing and submitting the application and shall include the following as well as such additional information as the Secretary may require: